zer1t0/cybernotes/reversing/windbg.md

 instruction.

-## List loaded libraries
+## Modules

-The
-[lm](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/lm--list-loaded-modules-)
-(list modules) command allows to list the loaded libraries.
+A module is a library or the main exe of a process.

+You can list the loaded modules with the [lm](https://learn.microsoft.com/en-us/windows-hardware/drivers/debuggercmds/lm--list-loaded-modules-) (list modules) command.
 It also indicates if the library symbols were already loaded.

 ```
 0:000> lm